thuml/Sundial/README.md

 ## Acknowledgment

-We appreciate the following GitHub repos a lot for their valuable code and datasets:
+We appreciate the following resources a lot for their valuable code and datasets:

 - Time-Series-Library (https://github.com/thuml/Time-Series-Library)
 - Large-Time-Series-Model & UTSD (https://github.com/thuml/Large-Time-Series-Model)